App-vNext/Polly/docs/strategies/circuit-breaker.md

 **Reasoning**:

-- The minimum break duration value is half second.
-This implies that each sleep lasts for `sleepDurationProvider.Current` plus an additional half second.
+- The minimum break duration value is half a second.
+This implies that each sleep lasts for `sleepDurationProvider.Current` plus an additional half a second.
-- One might think that setting the `BreakDuration` to `sleepDurationProvider.Current` would addres this, but it doesn't.
-This is because the `BreakDuration` is established only once and  isn't reassessed during each break.
+- One might think that setting the `BreakDuration` to `sleepDurationProvider.Current` would address this, but it doesn't.
+This is because the `BreakDuration` is established only once and isn't re-assessed during each break.

 <!-- snippet: circuit-breaker-anti-pattern-2-ext -->
 ```cs